Butterfly Household model of care and its positive effects on aged care residents

 By involving residents in a practical, meaningful way in all activities, they gain a strong sense of purpose and value.
 “The difference between residents sitting alone, passively watching staff compared with actively being involved in every activity is amazing.
 You can see the emotional connection, even if just for a moment.
 Making Moment Matter is about caring for the whole person, giving them a chance to feel valuable, rather than just meeting their physical needs,” Lainie said.

 The Salvation Army is confident the positive health outcomes demonstrate the effectiveness of the model of dementia care and should become the new standard practice throughout Australia and the world.
-The organisation aims to share its expertise and introduce this model to other residential Aged Care centres to reshape the future of residential dementia care.
+The organisation aims to share its expertise and introduce this model to other residential aged care centres to reshape the future of residential dementia care.

 Related Articles